dsccommunity/ExchangeDsc/README.md

 * **DomainName** The name of the address list.
 * **Credential** Credentials used to establish a remote PowerShell session to Exchange.
-* **AllowedOOFType** The AllowedOOFType parameter specifies the type of automatic replies or out
+* **AllowedOOFType** The AllowedOOFType parameter specifies the type of automatic replies or out-of-office (also known as OOF) notifications than can be sent to recipients in the remote domain.
-* **AutoForwardEnabled** The AutoForwardEnabled parameter specifies whether to allow messages that are auto
+* **AutoForwardEnabled** The AutoForwardEnabled parameter specifies whether to allow messages that are auto-forwarded by client email programs in your organization.
-* **AutoReplyEnabled** The AutoReplyEnabled parameter specifies whether to allow messages that are automatic replies from client email programs in your organization
+* **AutoReplyEnabled** The AutoReplyEnabled parameter specifies whether to allow messages that are automatic replies from client email programs in your organization.
 * **ContentType** The ContentType parameter specifies the outbound message content type and formatting.
 * **DeliveryReportEnabled** The DeliveryReportEnabled parameter specifies whether to allow delivery reports from client software in your organization to recipients in the remote domain.
 * **DisplaySenderName** The DisplaySenderName parameter specifies whether to show the sender
 * **IsInternal** The IsInternal parameter specifies whether the recipients in the